HoerTech-gGmbH/openMHA/COMPILATION.md

 loaded.

 ### Testing self-compiled openMHA on macOS:
+Execute the following tests within the openMHA git clone directory.

 #### Testing self-compiled openMHA with unit tests on macOS:
 Install the following additional Homebrew packages: